 CHRISTMAS TREE DECORATION BAUBLE EXCHANGE – 2017

-Last year’s alternative to sending Christmas cards was decided a year in advance as I was hoping to get my friends onboard for a mutual exchange.
+In 2017 my alternative to sending Christmas cards was decided a year in advance as I was hoping to get my friends on board for a mutual exchange.
 It involved buying rather than making so I needed time to find something that matched the personalities of the recipients.

 As I’ve become older, I’m more sentimental about what Christmas tree decorations signify.
 The baubles that are now hanging on the tree reflect my children growing up, photo baubles of family members, some of whom are no longer with us, decorations that have been given to me by children and staff I’ve worked with and of course the Christmas robin who sits on top of the tree to let Santa in.
 (There’s no chimney in our house you see!).
 They all evoke lovely memories.

 Now that people are starting to put up their trees and baubles are being hung, I’m getting some lovely messages again this year.
 I love that we are now be remembered as part of people’s traditions.